 You will receive a certificate upon completion of the course.
 Keep this certificate, as you will need it when taking your exam.

 Over 81% of our readers use Kaplan’s online courses — which come with a 93% pass rate — when preparing for their insurance license exam(s).
 For comprehensive study packages, StateRequirement recommends:

 Step 3.
 Alabama Insurance License Exam

 The next step after completing all of your pre-license coursework is to take the insurance exam.
 You will take one exam for each line of insurance you wish to carry.
-Life& Health (L&H) and Property & Casualty (P&C) lines are combined as one test each, so you wouldn’t take four tests, you would only take two altogether.
-You must pass your exams within one year of completing your pre-license education course.
+Life & Health (L&H) and Property & Casualty (P&C) lines are combined as one test each, so you wouldn’t take four tests, you would only take two altogether.
+You must pass your exams within one year of pre-license education course completion.

 This is a proctored test, which means that you will be in a controlled environment with a person watching you.
 For people who haven’t tested in a situation like this should be aware of this fact, and work on taming their nerves prior to sitting for the exam.

 The fee for each attempt of the exams is $75.00 for each “combined producer exam” (P&C and L&H).
 When you show up you must have a photo ID and the original pre-license education certificate.
 You have three (3) hours to complete the exam, which is one hundred fifty (150) questions long.
 A passing score is 70%, so you must answer one hundred five (105) of the question correctly.
 Here is a copy of the L&H examination outline and the P&C examination outline.
 You are also limited to the number of times that you can take the exam.
 If you fail any exam twice, you must wait ninety (90) days to retake the exam for that line.